 Our Western culture is only in recent generations grasping at the simple, yet profound concepts of silence, self-reflection, meditation, and embracing a broader capacity for authentic identity.
 We’ve been led astray for centuries by patriarchal constructs awash in materiality, distorted masculinity, domination and competition — not to mention both spiritual and emotional manipulation and suppression.
 It is interesting how we are seemingly of the desire to slow down in order to reconnect with something of a truer substance, while concurrently progressing exponentially in technological means.
 There is an apparent disconnect between the complementary capacity of our tools, and our complete dependence upon them.

-As a result, some of us want to better ground ourselves, to replenish and regenerate the Earth, or to re-introduce the archaic and ritualistic; to do all we can to avert — or at least survive — the inevitable collapse of ecologies, economies, governments and empires.
-Others are already checked-out, and more than ready to escape this place as soon as possible!
+As a result, some of us want to better ground ourselves, to replenish and regenerate the Earth, or to re-introduce the archaic and ritualistic; to do all we can to avert — or at least survive — the allegedly inevitable collapse of ecologies, economies, governments and empires.

 Amidst all of this apparent chaos and insanity, you and I have to contend with our thoughts, feelings, beliefs, choices and chosen behaviors.
 We have to be willing to explore an extreme vulnerability in order to wade neck-deep in our personality dis-ordering, and to touch and build upon a more solid foundation.
 We have to somehow process enormous amounts of information, attempting to discern what’s true from the inordinate amount of utter bullshit and propaganda.
 We have to struggle to make sense of a world that changes by the minute, being artificially propelled toward self-termination by the maleficent few; a world that is hurting.
 We must do all this while we support ourselves, our families, and attempt to unravel and uncover a meaning to it all.

 You are not alone.
-This is a global, collective time of transition.
+This is a time of collective transition.
 It is mad, but it doesn’t have to be an end; it can be an extraordinary beginning.
 If you need help, ask.
 If you can be of help, offer it.
 Empathy, logic, authenticity.
 Let love lead you.